aibrix/PrisKV/README.md

-# PRISKV
+# PrisKV

-PRISKV is specifically designed for modern high-performance computing (HPC) and artificial intelligence (AI) computing.
+PrisKV is specifically designed for modern high-performance computing (HPC) and artificial intelligence (AI) computing.
 It solely supports RDMA.
-PRISKV also supports GDR (GPU Direct RDMA), enabling the value of a key to be directly transferred between PRISKV and the GPU.
+PrisKV also supports GDR (GPU Direct RDMA), enabling the value of a key to be directly transferred between PrisKV and the GPU.

 # Howto